Drew-Killeen/Dewey-Hafta-Academy/README.md

 25. Merge create_exam.php with edit_exam.php
 26. Provide more information when reviewing an exam on grade.php
 27. Add window.find() button on edit_exam.php
+28. Prevent users from viewing grades that do not belong to them or their students

 Completed
 ----